Monsters, Inc.: Box office

-On opening day, Monsters, Inc. earned $17.8 million, then generated $26.9 million the following day, making it the second-highest Saturday gross of all time, behind The Mummy Returns.
-It ranked number one at the box office, taking the spot off of K-PAX and putting it into fourth place.
-The film's debut led to audience declines of Thirteen Ghosts, From Hell, Riding in Cars with Boys and other films.
+On its first day of release, Monsters, Inc. earned $17.8 million, then generated $26.9 million the following day, making the latter the second-highest Saturday gross of all time, behind The Mummy Returns.
+It ranked number one at the box office upon opening, beating out K-PAX, Thirteen Ghosts, Domestic Disturbance, and The One.
+The film's debut also led to audience declines of From Hell, Riding in Cars with Boys, Training Day, Bandits, and other films.
 Monsters, Inc. held the record for having the biggest opening weekend of an animated film, making $62,577,067 and surpassing the previous record held by Toy Story 2.
+It would last for two years until the release of Finding Nemo in May 2003.
 The film was ranked as the biggest three-day opening weekend for a Disney film, dethroning Pearl Harbor.
-It was even the fourth film of the year to reach $60 million in its first three days, just after The Mummy Returns, Planet of the Apes and Rush Hour 2.
-The film had a small drop-off of 27.2% over its second weekend, earning another $45,551,028.
+It was even the fourth film of the year to reach $60 million within its first three days of release, just after The Mummy Returns, Planet of the Apes, and Rush Hour 2.
+The film had a small drop-off of 27.2% over its second weekend, earning another $45,551,028, while also outgrossing Shallow Hal and Heist to remain at the top spot.
 In its third weekend, the film experienced a larger decline of 50.1%, placing itself in the second position just after Harry Potter and the Sorcerer's Stone.
-In its fourth weekend, however, there was an increase of 5.9%, making $24,055,001 that weekend for a combined $528 million.
+In its fourth weekend, however, there was an increase of 5.9%, making $24,055,001 that Thanksgiving weekend for a combined five-day gross of $32.5 million, thus remaining in second place and edging out newcomers Spy Game, Black Knight, and Out Cold.
 As of May 2013, it is the eighth-biggest fourth weekend ever for a film.

-The film made $289,916,256 in North America, and $287,509,478 in other territories, for a worldwide $577,425,734.
-The film is Pixar's ninth highest-grossing film worldwide and sixth in North America.
-For a time, the film surpassed Aladdin as the second highest-grossing animated film of all time, only behind 1994's The Lion King.
+The film made $289,916,256 in North America, and $287,509,478 in other territories, for a worldwide total of $577,425,734.
+The film is Pixar's ninth-highest-grossing film worldwide and sixth-highest in North America.
+For a time, the film surpassed Aladdin as the second-highest-grossing animated film of all time, only behind 1994's The Lion King.

-In the United Kingdom, Ireland, and Malta, it earned £37,264,502 ($53,335,579), marking the sixth highest-grossing animated film of all time in the country and the thirty-second highest-grossing film of all time.
+In the United Kingdom, Ireland, and Malta, it earned £37,264,502 ($53,335,579), marking the sixth-highest-grossing animated film of all time in the country and the 32nd-highest-grossing film of all time.
 In Japan, although earning $4,471,902 during its opening and ranking second behind The Lord of the Rings: The Fellowship of the Ring for the weekend, it moved to first place on subsequent weekends due to exceptionally small decreases or even increases and dominated for six weeks at the box office.
-It finally reached $74,437,612, standing as 2001's third highest-grossing film and the third largest U.S. animated feature of all time in the country behind Toy Story 3 and Finding Nemo.
+It finally reached $74,437,612, standing as 2001's third-highest-grossing film and the third-largest U.S. animated feature of all time in the country behind Toy Story 3 and Finding Nemo.